 The person's advisor recommended this asset and had tied up a significant portion of their cash into these non-traded REITs for who knows how long.
 We got to talking about these investment strategies and why they are a terrible idea.

-Edelman Financial has a great mock pitch for this kind of asset.
-This is taken from their site, but paraphrased.
+Edelman Financial has a tremendous mock pitch for this kind of asset.
+This is taken from their site but paraphrased.

 A fancy broker may say:

 Hey buddy, come here.
 I have a way where you can get $10 per share you invest in.
 You buy the shares now, and I will give you a distribution of 7% of your investment every year—guaranteed money.
 For every $100K you put in, you get $7K annual income.

 Your bank is not giving you that kind of return.
 CDs are at an all-time low.
 Some banks even charge you to keep your money.
 You may get $100 from them for that $100K.
 I am offering you a guaranteed return. $7K!